 Fish fat from fish processing waste

-Neste started using fish fat derived from fish processing waste to produce renewable diesel already in 2012.
-Fish fat is separated from the gutting waste of freshwater fish pangasius after the parts suitable for human consumption have been removed for food industry use at fish processing plants.
+Fish fat waste is separated from the gutting waste of, for example freshwater fish pangasius after the parts suitable for human consumption have been removed for the food industry use at fish processing plants.
 Pangasius is grown particularly in Southeast Asia.
 Fish fat can also be used as feed.

 Technical corn oil